 By way of comparison (and in stark contrast to most of the Bucharest hotels), almost every response we got from the hotels we reached out to in Tbilisi asking if they were ok to host a gay couple was along the lines of:

 “Whilst we can't speak for the rest of the country, we guarantee you will be completely welcome at our hotel.
-We strongly condemn discrimination on any basis, including sexual orientation”.
+We strongly condemn discrimination on any basis, including towards LGBTQ people”.

 The gay area of Tbilisi

-A few blocks north from the Rustaveli area is the famous Bassiani club, which hosts the largest gay club of the Caucasus every Saturday night called Horoom Nights.
+A few blocks north of the Rustaveli area is the famous Bassiani club, which hosts the largest gay club in the Caucasus every Saturday night called Horoom Nights.